HairyDuck/Cyber-Essentials-Plus/README.md

 This script is authored and maintained by [HairyDuck](https://github.com/HairyDuck/).

+# Disclaimer

+**Please note that the Cyber Essentials Plus Compliance Script provided in this repository is intended as a starting point and a convenience tool for implementing recommended security configurations.
+However, it is your responsibility to review and modify the script to meet the specific requirements and security policies of your organization.**

+While efforts have been made to ensure the accuracy and effectiveness of the script, it is always recommended to test the configurations in a controlled environment before deploying them to production systems.
+The authors and contributors of this script are not liable for any damages or consequences arising from the use or misuse of the script.

+Before applying the script or making any changes to your system, it is highly recommended to consult with a qualified cybersecurity professional or IT expert who can assess the suitability of the configurations for your specific environment.

+Use the Cyber Essentials Plus Compliance Script at your own risk, and remember that security is an ongoing process that requires regular monitoring, updates, and adherence to best practices.

+By using the script, you acknowledge and accept the terms of this disclaimer.

 ## Additional Resources

 - [Cyber Essentials Plus Overview](cyber-essentials-plus-overview.md): An overview of the Cyber Essentials Plus standards and their requirements.